mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/kubernetes-base-addon/index.md

 -   Velero
     - Upgrade Velero to 1.5.2 and minio 8.0.8.
 Users can now use the official velero client, where before users needed to use a patched velero client.
+    - Upgrade kubeaddons-addon-initializer init container to v0.4.3.
+This fixes the issue that was making it impossible to use a custom S3Url in Velero.
+(COPS-6675)

 December 19, 2020